IBM/ansible-power-linux-sap/roles/powervs_os_registration/README.md

 - Activate a RHEL/SLES subscription if the `fls` field is set

 # 3. Edit parameters in the monitoring configuration file
+Edit the configuration file - `playbooks/vars/sample-variables-powervs-os-registration.yml` with the required inputs to register the OS.

 | Name       | Type       |Example                                     | Description                        |
 |------------|------------|--------------------------------------------|-----------------------------------|